 This page was born out of the frustration of not being able to get sufficiently good running injury rehabilitation advice.
 I had a minor shin injury in 2001, but lost in excess of two months training/competition because of a stop-start return to running.

 Rehab advice was far too vague.
 A highly motivated athlete, who is used to following a daily training schedule, needs a similar ‘rehabilitation schedule’ that they can follow on a daily basis.

-(Shin) Injury Rehabilitation -a suggested programme that worked for me.
-Consult your coach or health professional before copying this schedule.
+(Shin) Injury Rehabilitation -a suggested programme that worked for me and my coaching clients.